Home

 • Stay up to date with COVID-19 vaccines.

-Wear a high-quality mask or respirator indoors in public and on public transportation.
+Wear a high-quality mask or respirator indoors in crowded public spaces and on public transportation.

 Test if you have symptoms.